How Research is the Fuel for Thought Leadership

 Thought leadership isn’t just one format.
 Some of the ways to deliver it:

-The ideal is to combine formats: e.g., conducting a bespoke study, releasing a report, then deriving multiple blogs, quotes, social media posts and webinar engagements.
+The ideal is to combine formats: e.g., conducting a bespoke study, releasing a report, and then deriving multiple blog posts, quotes, social media posts, and webinar engagements.

 Who Is a Thought Leader?